 During the year ended June 30, 2015 the City entered into a Utility Relocation Agreement with the Department of Transportation and Development (DOTD).
-Under the agreement, the City received \$232,952 of Utility Relocation Assistance Funding (URAF) for the relocation of existing water and sewer lines related to the expansion of Louisiana highway 1.
-This URAF is treated as neither a loan nor a grant and no interest is charged on the outstanding balance.
-The city is required to repay the URAF over a ten-year period beginning in fiscal year 2022.
-Failure to make the required minimum payments may result in the suspension of permit issuance to the City in the future.
-As of June 30, 2022, the balance owed to DOTD is \$209,657.
+Under the agreement, the city received \$232,952 of Utility Relocation Assistance Funding (URAF) for the relocation of existing water and sewer lines related to the expansion of Louisiana highway 1.
+This URAF is treated as neither a loan nor a grant.
+The city is required to make repayments under the URAF over a ten-year period beginning in fiscal year 2022.
+Failure to make the required minimum payments could result in the suspension of permit issuance to the city in the future.
+As of June 30, 2023, the balance owed to DOTD under the URAF is \$209,657.